procedure1/AutoBS/README.md

 ***Architect – Chains***

+Generates Chains if they do not already exist in a map.
+This alters scoring, so scoring will be disabled.
+These are based on notes.

 | Option                          | Description                                                                                                                                        |
 | ------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Pref Count per Minute** | Default: **10**.
 Attempts to create this many chains per minute.
 This is an aspiration only and could create many more or less than this number.
 To create more chains, reduce `Chain Time Bumper` and reduce arcs or turn them off.     |